vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_new_rendering.md

 nav_order: 1
 ---

-Before we begin drawing, we need to implement a couple other things first that will help with the tutorial.
+Before we begin drawing, we need to implement a couple other things.
 First we have a deletion queue that will allow us to safely handle the cleanup of a growing amount of objects, and then we will change the render loop to draw into a non-swapchain image and then copy it to the swapchain.

 ## Deletion queue